The Bionic Woman: TV movies

 Three made-for-TV movies were produced that expanded the "bionic family" and explored a rekindled love between Jaime and Steve.

 In the first reunion, The Return of the Six Million Dollar Man and the Bionic Woman (1987), Jaime and Steve are reunited after nearly ten years of living separate lives.
 Jaime's memory is fully restored (according to Oscar, Jaime was involved in an explosion at the American Embassy in Budapest and "she remembered everything" after she recovered from her concussion) and she tries to reconcile her feelings for Steve while at the same time helping train Steve's son Michael in the use of his own recently acquired updated bionics.
 Jaime challenges Michael to a friendly race.
 He overtakes her and she makes the comment that she feels like an "obsolete model".
 Michael is kidnapped by Fortress.
 Steve and Jaime along with the Air Force infiltrate the abandoned glass factory to "rescue" Michael.

 The second film, Bionic Showdown: The Six Million Dollar Man and the Bionic Woman (1989), introduced Sandra Bullock as paraplegic Kate Mason who becomes a next-generation bionic woman and Sommers again helps train the neophyte cyborg.

 In the final reunion film, Bionic Ever After?
 (1994), a computer virus corrupts Jaime's bionic systems.
-Dr. Wells informs Steve that "she may never be bionic again," but Steve's main regard is he wants her alive above all else.
+Dr. Wells informs Steve that "she may never be bionic again", but Steve's main regard is he wants her alive above all else.
 She undergoes a major upgrade, which not only increases the power of her bionics but gives her night vision.
 Finally, after many years, the bionic couple get married.

 Music

 Jerry Fielding was the regular composer for the series and wrote its opening and closing themes.
 His friend Joe Harnell took over regular music duties midway through season one and wrote new opening and closing themes for season two.
 When Fielding expressed disappointment at this, the show instituted a policy where they used Fielding's opening theme and Harnell's closing theme.
 Harnell's compositions for the program were post-released from 2002-2010 in the compact disc format.
 In 1978, Columbia released a 45 rpm record with Japanese singers performing (in Japanese) "Jaime's Love" and "At The Time of Kindness".

+Lindsay Wagner performed Morris Albert's song "Feelings" on the 1976 episode "Bionic Beauty".
+She also recorded Joe Harnell's song "Time Changes" for the 1977 episode "Deadly Ringer".